Email Tutorial | Free Email Tutorials

 Outlook 2007 lets you request read receipts on an individual email basis: to request a read receipt on an email you are composing, click on the Options tab of the ribbon, and locate the Tracking section of commands.
 Check the Request a Read Receipt checkbox, as shown on the screenshot: (see our note on Delivery Receipts earlier in this tutorial)

-Once you send this email with Outlook 2007, the email recipients' email program will see the requested read receipt in the email headers, and will process it accordingly (see the last section of this tutorial for limitations of read receipts).
+Request a read receipt from Outlook 2007 Once you send this email with Outlook 2007, the email recipients' email program will see the requested read receipt in the email headers, and will process it accordingly (see the last section of this tutorial for limitations of read receipts).
 See below how you can have Outlook 2007 automatically request read receipts for all emails you send.

-Configure read receipt options in Outlook 2007
+Configure read receipt options

-Read receipt options in Outlook 2007 We will now show you how to customize your read receipt options in Outlook 2007.
+We will now show you how to customize your read receipt options in Outlook 2007.
 Go to the Tools menu, and choose Options: the Preferences tab is selected by default; click on the E-mail Options button, and then click on Tracking Options in the new dialog that opened.
 You should now be looking at the Tracking Options dialog:

 Tracking options in Outlook 2007

-Request read receipts for all emails sent from Outlook 2007
+Automatically request read receipts for all emails

 Always request a read receipt If you want to send a read receipt request with every email you send, you do not need to manually request the read receipt as described above: you can configure Outlook 2007 to automatically request read receipts for all emails.
 To make Outlook 2007 always request a read receipt for emails you send, check the Read receipt checkbox visible below "For all messages I send, request".
 Click OK on the various dialogs until you get back to Outlook's main window to apply the settings.